SoTrx/function-upload-to-blob/readme.md

 ## Installation

+The **deploy to Azure button** above will deploy a Node 14 linux functionApp with its associated storage container and application insight.
+The code will be deployed from GH directly.

-You must first create an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-csharp).
+You can also choose to deploy the function manually.
+To do that, you must first create an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-csharp).
 You can either :

-- Use a **Node 14** runtime and deploy the code using [the Az CLI](https://docs.microsoft.com/fr-fr/cli/azure/functionapp?view=azure-cli-latest#az_functionapp_deploy) or the VS Code extension (CTRL + SHIFT + P -> Deploy to Function App)
+- Use a **Node 14** runtime and deploy the code using [the Az CLI](https://docs.microsoft.com/fr-fr/cli/azure/functionapp?view=azure-cli-latest#az_functionapp_deploy) , the VS Code extension (CTRL + SHIFT + P -> Deploy to Function App), or creating a new *Application Setting* (in the *Configuration* panel) with name `WEBSITE_RUN_FROM_PACKAGE` and value `https://github.com/SoTrx/function-upload-to-blob/releases/latest/download/default.function-upload-to-blob.zip`.

 - Use a **Docker** runtime and then put _dockerutils/function-upload-to-blob_ in _Container Settings_ once the Function App is created.

 ## Usage